Titus

 Epistles of Titus

-Titus in Literature and Drama
+Titus in Literature & Drama

 Shakespeare’s Titus Andronicus

 Shakespeare’s Titus Andronicus is a tragedy that was first performed in the late 16th century.
 The play tells the story of Titus, a Roman general who seeks revenge against Tamora, the Queen of the Goths, for the murder of his sons.
-The play is known for its gruesome violence, and it is one of Shakespeare’s most controversial works.
+The play is known for its gruesome violence, & it is one of Shakespeare’s most controversial works.

 Popularity of the Name Titus

 If ya’re considering naming yar baby boy Titus, ya might be interested to know how popular the name is.
-Here’s a look at Titus as a baby name, including its popularity in the USA and similar names to consider.
+Here’s a look at Titus as a baby name, including its popularity in the USA & similar names to consider.

 Titus as a Baby Name